 Bookending the chaos, Bruckner’s “The Way In” reveals the musicians’ crime: a hit-and-run murder of a mother and child.
 Returning to the scene, they confront the consequences in a diner filled with oblivious patrons who morph into accusatory ghouls.
 The film’s structure masterfully conceals this revelation, using the highway as a narrative ouroboros where endings circle back to beginnings.

 Produced on a modest budget by the collective behind V/H/S, Southbound premiered at South by Southwest in 2015, earning acclaim for its tight 88-minute runtime and refusal to overexplain.
 The screenplay, credited to the directors and producer Dallas Richard Hallam, draws from real desert folklore and urban legends of cursed roads like the Devil’s Highway, grounding its supernatural elements in Americana unease.
+That connection to old roadside legends gives the supernatural elements extra weight, because it makes the horror feel like an extension of stories people have told for generations about places you should never stop at night.

 Guilt’s Gasoline: Themes That Burn Through the Frames